What is Urfa Biber?

 Where to Buy Urfa Biber

 Urfa Biber is often carried in Middle Eastern grocery stores.
-It can also be purchased online from The Spice House.
+We use and love the urfa biber from The Spice House.

 What’s a Good Substitute for Urfa Biber?